cisco-open/DeepVision/README.md

 Deep Vision targets several key problems including improving analytics accuracy on spatio-temporal data, self-supervised learning, lifelong learning and creating explainable models.

+We currently have 3 Deep Vision applications, RecalM, VQPy interface, and Ethosight (integration in process).

 ### Getting Started

 The system can be run in any environment supporting GPU and docker (NVIDIA [extension](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html) as well).
 Make sure you have updated GPU driver on the host machine.